ULStats/MA4128Assessment-2018/Luke O'Halloran- Forecasting with ARIMA.md

 ![adf1](https://github.com/ULStats/MA4128Assessment-2018/blob/e9ce5acbbf424b1dadc2d04c1e93dc6393f792fb/logadf1.png)
 ![adf2](https://github.com/ULStats/MA4128Assessment-2018/blob/e9ce5acbbf424b1dadc2d04c1e93dc6393f792fb/logadf2.png)
 ![stationary](https://github.com/ULStats/MA4128Assessment-2018/blob/e9ce5acbbf424b1dadc2d04c1e93dc6393f792fb/logstationary.png)

+* We now have a stationary series after seasonally differencing to remove the seasonal trend.
+* And diffrencing to remove the upward trend.

 #### Picking model using acf, pacf and eacf.
 Now that we know our series is stationary we can select a model to forecast our series.
 First we will use the Autocorrelation Function (ACF) to see if an AR(p) model or a MA(q) would be adequate.